jimleitch01/tunes/setlists/260822wijkergouw.md

 SET 1
 Vampire blues = J
 Good love is on the way = J
-Drive my car
+Drive my car = J
-When you dance I can really love
+When you dance I can really love = J
-These boots are made for walking
+These boots are made for walking = J
-Sweet home Alabama
+Sweet home Alabama = J
-Cinnamon girl
+Cinnamon girl = J
 Hanging on the telephone
 Hey Bulldog
 Prisoners of rock and roll